Luis Tavares: Glory

 Tavares was expected to face Horace Martin at Glory Rivals 1 on May 21, 2022.
 He was initially expected to face Tarik Khbabez at the same event, before Khbabez withdrew from the bout for undisclosed reasons.
 The event was later postponed, as The Lotto Arena announced that their cooperation with the Antwerp Fight Organisation had been terminated due to various administrative reasons.

 Tavares faced Florent Kaouachi at Glory Rivals 1, a Glory and Enfusion cross-promotion event, on June 11, 2022.
 He won the fight by a third-round knockout.
 The result was overturned to a no contest on November 24, as Tavares tested positive for a banned substance.

 Failed drug test and suspension

 Tavares was expected to face the #3 ranked GLORY light heavyweight contender Sergej Maslobojev for the vacant Glory Light Heavyweight Championship at Glory 81: Ben Saddik vs. Adegbuyi 2 on August 20, 2022.
 The fight was cancelled on August 10, 2022, due to "reasons on the part of Tavares".
 Later that day, it was revealed that Tavares had tested positive for an unspecified banned substance at Glory Rivals 1.
 He was suspended indefinitely by Dutch Martial Arts Authority (VA), while Glory handed him a ten month suspension.

 Move to heavyweight

 Tavares moved up to heavyweight to take part in the four-man Glory heavyweight tournament, held as a title eliminator for the interim Glory Heavyweight Championship.
-Tavares faced Enver Sljivar, in the semifinals of the one-day tournament, at Glory 85 on April 29, 2023.
+Tavares was expected to face Enver Sljivar, in the semifinals of the one-day tournament, at Glory 85 on April 29, 2023.
+Tavares withdrew from the bout on April 28, due to an undisclosed illness.

+Tavares faced Bahram Rajabzadeh at Glory 86 on May 27, 2023.
+He lost the fight by a first-round knockout.

+Tavares faced Bogdan Stoica at Glory 89 on October 7, 2023.
+He lost the fight by unanimous decision.